 Chatbots may have different features depending on their purpose and industry.
 Let’s examine the most common features for all types of bots:

 1. Client widget

-A client widget is a visible chatbot that appears on the screen after a certain action (sometimes after a page was opened or a user clicked on the activation button).
-Here are some important attributes of good chatbot UX.
-A chatbot should:
+A client widget is a visible chatbot that appears on the screen after a certain action, such as opening a page or clicking on an activation button.
+Good chatbot UX should include the following attributes:

 - Feel and sound natural and human-like to give the impression of a real conversation.

 - Provide quick answers.

 - Have a name and avatar.